HumeAI/competitions/ExVo2022/ExVo-Generate/README.md

 ```

-*Please note*, the currently provided precomputed statistics are based on the orginally distributed `wav` files.
-We will update the repository shortly to include a model and statistics based on the recently distributed `webm` data.
+[update 10 May 2022]: We have updated the repository to include the model and precomputed statistics based on the recently distributed `webm` data.
+For reproducability, we also include the script to calculate the gaussian statistics `save_statistics.py`.